Textualize/rich/docs/source/progress.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 When you add a task it is automatically *started*, which means it will show a progress bar at 0% and the time remaining will be calculated from the current time.
 This may not work well if there is a long delay before you can start updating progress; you may need to wait for a response from a server or count files in a directory (for example).
 In these cases you can call :meth:`~rich.progress.Progress.add_task` with ``start=False`` which will display a pulsing animation that lets the user know something is working.
 This is know as an *indeterminate* progress bar.
 When you have the number of steps you can call :meth:`~rich.progress.Progress.start_task` which will display the progress bar at 0%, then :meth:`~rich.progress.Progress.update` as normal.

+If you have a task for which the total count cannot be calculated, it is possible to track the work being done.
+In that case you can call :meth:`~rich.progress.Progress.add_task` with ``total=float("inf")`` which will display a pulsing animation which will track the work being done.
+The calls to :meth:`~rich.progress.Progress.update` can be done as normal and the completed count will be displayed.
+The value shown for the total in a column will be ``?`` for this task and any progress calculation will return 0%.

 Auto refresh
 ~~~~~~~~~~~~